Editor’s Note: This post was originally published in October 2019 and has been updated for accuracy and comprehensiveness as of May 2022.

 Here’s more about each one:

-- Lithographic printing: This method uses a metal plate coated in ink to transfer images onto another surface, which then prints it on paper, cardboard and similar media.
+Lithographic printing is a method that uses a metal plate coated in ink to transfer images onto another surface, which then prints it on paper, cardboard and similar media.

 Pros: Speed, volume and image quality.

-Pros: Uses data to print personalized mail pieces; potentially lower cost for smaller print runs; faster set-up.
+Pros: Uses data to print personalized mail pieces; potentially lower cost for printing shorter runs; faster set-up.

 Cons: Slower production of individual pieces in large runs; needs clean, fresh data and images for accurate targeting.

 So, which one is best?
 There’s no single answer.
 It depends on your campaign goals and budget.
 These four questions can help you figure out which path to pursue: